 Do you love Japanese food?
-If so, you’ll love this tasty Teriyaki Chicken.
+If so, you’ll love this tasty Keto Teriyaki Chicken recipe.

 Traditional teriyaki chicken is not strict keto-friendly due to soy sauce, brown sugar, vegetable oil and corn starch.

-To ketofy it, we simply use coconut aminos, erythritol (or monk fruit), olive oil, and xanthan gum.
+To make it keto-approved, I simply used coconut aminos, erythritol (or monk fruit as a sweetener), olive oil, and xanthan gum.

 The main ingredient is chicken thighs – very tasty and juicy cut of meat that many people like.